ht-sdks/events-sdk-csharp/README.md

 ## Tracking Methods

-Once you've installed the mobile or server Analytics-CSharp library, you can start collecting data through Segment's tracking methods:
+Once you've installed the mobile or server `events-sdk-csharp` library, you can start collecting data through Hightouch's tracking methods:
 - [Identify](#identify)
 - [Track](#track)
 - [Screen](#screen)
 - [Page](#page)
 - [Group](#group)

-> info ""
 > For any of the different methods described, you can replace the properties and traits in the code samples with variables that represent the data collected.

 ### Identify